no snake in the tree (2020)

 life before the 3rd world war (2017)

 I made life before the 3rd world war at Foggy Mountain studios in Laguna NSW and in part in Nashville, Tennessee.
 It was produced by Nash Chambers.
 There were many attempts to find the right mix of personnel for these songs, we were searching for a non-restrictive country tinge.
 We found it in the late Glen Hannah (electric guitar & dobro), James Hazelwood (electric bass & double bass), Sam Hookey (piano) and Syd Green (drum kit).
 What is the album about?
 My life was in somewhat of a strange holding pattern at the time of writing these songs.
 I was touring around constantly and navigating some complex relationships to say the least.
 I won’t share any of the specifics here, I’ll let you know over a beer sometime how about that?
-The couple of political songs on the record are polemics to capital punishment and the bulliness of greed.
+The couple of political songs on the record are polemics against capital punishment and you know, the whole capitalist system man.

 misdiagnosed is my first record.
 It garnered a best blues and roots ARIA nomination and took me around Australia on one wonderfully debauchered tour around Australia with Busby Marou.
 We had a great time, the we being myself and the band who play on this record, my brothers Jack & Sam Hookey (electric guitar and bass, piano and banjo respectively), and Nash Chambers (drum kit).
 Nash also produced the record.
 We made it over the course of 2 weeks at Foggy Mountain studios in Laguna, NSW.
 I’ll never forget making the album with my brothers.
 You can hear the blood harmony and the buzz of recording an album for the first time imbued in each track.
 The title relates my pivot from a career in the law to a career making music.
 Beware your diagnosis, and be more wary still of your diagnoser.
 That’s all I have to say about that.